r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 `If a meterpreter session its found, then script execution will jump to the end of this funtion`<br /><br />
 The line 30 **else** will execute the 'non-meterpreter session' NOT found funtion<br />
 The line 31 **print_error()** prints a error msg on screen, if we are NOT running in a meterpreter session.<br />
-The line 32 **return nill** exits module execution, if we are NOT running in a meterpreter session.<br />
+The line 32 **return nill** will exits module execution, if we are NOT running in a meterpreter session.<br />
 The line 33 **end** will close the actual funtion, and resumes script execution.<br />

 <br /><br />